7368697661/7368697661.github.io/content/Book of October/18-they-know-not-what-they-do.md

 ---
-title: They Know Not what they Do
+title: "They Know Not what they Do"
 tags:
 - boo
 ---